2021 Season Important Information & FAQs

-- There will be limited chairs, do not move them.
+- Chairs are arranged to maintain social distancing; please do not move them.
 You may bring your own chairs.

-- The kiddie and intermediate pools are closed per county rules.
-Unfortunately, children who are not toilet trained are prohibited from entering the main pool.
+- The kiddie and intermediate pools will be open this year!
+Children who are not toilet trained are prohibited from entering the main pool.

 If you have any questions or suggestions, please email MerrimackPool@gmail.com.

 Pool Schedule May 15 – May 28